drtcl/beacon/README.md

 ---

 # About
-A general purpose, highly configurable, package manager for no specific language, OS, or platform.
+A general purpose, flexible, configurable, package manager for no specific language, OS, or platform.

 # Usage
 ## Installing a package